Tener/haskore-guide/doc/goal.markdown

 	rest d' = prim (Atom d' Nothing)

-This tells us that a rest note is applying `prim` on the result of an `Atom` constructor.
+This tells us that a rest note is applying `prim` on a result of the `Atom` constructor.

 	data Primitive note =
           	Atom Dur (Atom note) -- a note or a rest